SuneThomsenDK/Update-Office/README.md

 # Update-Office

 The purpose of this script is to install Office updates offline or during SCCM OS Deployment instead of WSUS, which takes forever to complete!
-This script reduced our SCCM OS Deployment time by 20-30 minutes depending on the hardware
+This script reduced our SCCM OS Deployment time by 20-30 minutes depending on the hardware configuration

 **EXAMPLE 1:** .\Update-Office.ps1 -UpdateRoot "Add Custom Path Here"